fivetran/dbt_servicenow/README.md

     - package: dbt-labs/dbt_utils
       version: [">=1.0.0", "<2.0.0"]
 ```
-# 🙌 How is this package maintained and can I contribute?
+## How is this package maintained and can I contribute?
-## Package Maintenance
+### Package Maintenance
 The Fivetran team maintaining this package _only_ maintains the latest version of the package.
 We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/servicenow/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_servicenow/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.

-## Contributions
+### Contributions
 A small team of analytics engineers at Fivetran develops these dbt packages.
-However, the packages are made better by community contributions!
+However, the packages are made better by community contributions.

 We highly encourage and welcome contributions to this package.
-Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!
+Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

-# 🏪 Are there any resources available?
+## Are there any resources available?
-- If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_servicenow/issues/new/choose) section to find the right avenue of support for you.
+- If you have questions or want to reach out for help, see the [GitHub Issue](https://github.com/fivetran/dbt_servicenow/issues/new/choose) section to find the right avenue of support for you.
 - If you would like to provide feedback to the dbt package team at Fivetran or would like to request a new dbt package, fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
-- Have questions or want to be part of the community discourse?
-Create a post in the [Fivetran community](https://community.fivetran.com/t5/user-group-for-dbt/gh-p/dbt-user-group) and our team along with the community can join in on the discussion!